peasoupio/inv/README.md

 usage: inv [commands]
 Sequence and manage INV groovy files or logs.
 Commands:
  <file>                      Execute a single groovy file
  <pattern>                   Execute an Ant-compatible file pattern
                              (p.e *.groovy, ./**/*.groovy, ...)
- -d,--delta <file>      Generate a delta from a recent execution in stdin
+ -d,--delta <previousFile>   Generate a delta from a recent execution in
-                        compared to a previous execution -g,--graph <type>      Print the graph from stdin of a previous execution -s,--from-scm <file>   Process the SCM file to extract or update sources
+                             stdin compared to a previous execution -g,--graph <type>           Print the graph from stdin of a previous execution
+ -h,--html                   Output generates an HTML file -s,--from-scm <file>        Process the SCM file to extract or update
+                             sources
 ```

 ## Quick example: